 - Mescaline

-It’s important to note that peyote is not in this measure.
+It’s important to note that peyote is not a part of this legal development as this cacti species is endangered, has an extremely slow growth cycle, and is core to several long-standing Indigenous peyote spiritual practices.
 Psilocin and psilocybin are two psychedelic compounds found in what is commonly known as “magic mushrooms”.
-These five psychedelics will be available for use at facilities licensed by Colorado’s Department of Regulatory Agencies.
-The facilities are known as “healing centers” where residents can purchase and consume psychedelics under appropriate supervision of a trained guide.
+The five psychedelics listed above will be available for use at facilities licensed by Colorado’s Department of Regulatory Agencies in 2024 (psilocybin and psilocin) and 2026 (DMT, ibogaine, and mescaline).
+The facilities are known as “healing centers” where participants can have natural medicine sessions under the appropriate supervision of a trained guide.

 Proposition 122 stated that individuals with past convictions involving the now-legalized substances will have their criminal records sealed.
 As a result, these past offenses will no longer appear on public records.